RAF Thurleigh

 Royal Air Force Thurleigh or more simply RAF Thurleigh is a former Royal Air Force station located 5 mi north of Bedford, Bedfordshire, England.
 Thurleigh was transferred to the United States Army Air Forces Eighth Air Force on 9 December 1942 and designated Station 111, and used for heavy bomber operations against Nazi Germany.

 History

-Thurleigh (pronounced "thur-lee") was built for RAF Bomber Command in 1940 by W & C French Ltd. 1 mi north of the village of Thurleigh on farmland between the farms of Buryfields, Bletsoe Park, Manor, and Whitwickgreen.
+Thurleigh (pronounced "thur-lie") was built for RAF Bomber Command in 1940 by W & C French Ltd. 1 mi north of the village of Thurleigh on farmland between the farms of Buryfields, Bletsoe Park, Manor, and Whitwickgreen.
 It was eventually modified to Air Ministry Class A airfield specifications, with three converging runways, extended in 1942 to lengths of 6,000 feet (runway 06-24) and 4,200 feet (runways 18-36 and 12-30).
 Thurleigh was unique among bomber bases in having four T2 type metal hangars where most bases had only two.

 RAF Bomber Command use

-Its first use was by No. 160 Squadron RAF, forming on 16 January 1942 as a ground echelon then deployed to the China-Burma-India Theater at Drigh Road on 4 June 1942.
+Its first use was by No. 160 Squadron RAF, forming on 16 January 1942 as a ground echelon then deployed to the China-Burma-India Theater at RAF Drigh Road on 4 June 1942.

 The airfield was also used by No. 18 Operational Training Unit RAF.